 To avoid any such conflicts, individual design tasks can be assigned to different engineers working on the same project in an attempt to prevent anybody from working on the same files at the same time.
 However, all the changes made to each file must somehow be integrated into a master top-level assembly.
 That means that at some point – probably several times a day – somebody must open the top-level assembly to check that all the subassemblies and parts are behaving as expected and attempt to resolve any conflicts that arise.

-Without any formal PDM software, it’s impossible not to step on each other’s toes, overwrite somebody else’s work, or completely break everything.
+Without any formal CAD data management software, it’s impossible not to step on each other’s toes, overwrite somebody else’s work, or completely break everything.

 It’s also impossible to know if somebody is editing a file, who that person is, or if all the files are saved and up-to-date.
 This means that any person who needs to access those files could be viewing incorrect data and all sorts of problems could ensue.

 The Drawbacks of File-Sharing Services